 The year 2017 was big for NordVPN.
 From the introduction of long-awaited security features to the skyrocketing growth of our worldwide server network, let’s take quick a look back at the top stories from NordVPN.

 We are adding continuous improvements to our service and aiming to offer our users cyber security solutions that are intuitive and easy-to-use.
-This is why last year we updated our Windows, macOS, iOS and Android apps 65 times, making them smarter, faster, and easier to navigate.
+This is why last year we updated our VPN for Android, Windows, macOS, and iOS 65 times, making the apps smarter, faster, and easier to navigate.

 Last year our developers’ team introduced an advanced technology solution called CyberSec.
 The new feature is there to provide you with enhanced security, better performance, and control.
 When enabled, CyberSec automatically blocks suspicious websites so that no malware or other cyber threats can infect your device.
 What is more, annoying ads won’t come into your sight.

 Disclaimer: Due to Google’s policies, the CyberSec feature will no longer block ads on the NordVPN app downloaded from the Google Play Store.
 It will, however, keep protecting you from accessing malicious websites.
 The ad blocker is still available on the .apk version of the app offered exclusively on our website.

 Last September we introduced our very first extension for Google Chrome.
 The lightweight proxy extension is designed to help you stay secure and private while surfing the Web and safely access websites even if they are not protected by HTTPS.